Why I built Uxie

 That was all the validation we needed.
 If people liked it in that state, we knew we were onto something.
 We grinded so hard, we spent the next few weeks building out a much better version, fixed a ton of stuff, added features, and the mid-demo day program went really well.

 But the final demo day didn't go as well as we hoped.
-Bunch of ai provider issues, we hit all sorts of rate limits, had to show pre-recorded demos, we could only get the 2nd, which was cool, but it hurt, we knew the product deserved better.
+Bunch of AI provider issues, we hit all sorts of rate limits, had to show pre-recorded demos.
+We placed second, which was cool, but it hurt.
+We knew the product deserved better.

-Demo video we built for the event (ps: this has changed a lot since then.)
+Demo video we made for the event (ps: this has changed a lot since then)

-Today, Uxie has 450+ active users and is easily the best thing I’ve built.
-It started off as a random itch I couldn't ignore and somehow turned into something that actually helps people learn better.
+Anyways, today Uxie has 500+ active users (& around 200 stars on GitHub) and is easily the best thing I’ve built.
+It is fully open-source and free for anyone to use.
+What started off as a random itch I couldn't ignore somehow turned into something that actually helps people learn better.

 Funny how that works.